Spherical cosmological models: an alternative cosmology: Dark matter

-with h Planck's constant and $g_\nu\ge6$ the number of neutrino species.
-The normalisation respects the Pauli principle, i.e. $\tilde E_{\infty,N}$ should be smaller than the minimum $\tilde E_\infty$ for non-plunging orbits.
+where $f(\tilde E_\infty)$ a distribution function normalised so as to produce a mass when integrating over a volume in phase space.

-As to the integration limits, the upper bound in $\tilde E_R$ follows from (\ref{rel_Einfty_ER}) and the fact that we consider only neutrino's that are permanently trapped around the black hole after the accretion process, hence $\tilde E_\infty<1$.
-We recall that the upper bound in $\tilde p_T$ can be understood by the requirement (\ref{V_eff_ineq}) of positive squared radial velocity $\tilde E_\infty^2=g_{00}(R)\tilde E_R^2\ge V_{\tilde h}(R)=g_{00}(R)(1+\tilde p_T^2)$.
-We note that this inequality, or alternatively (\ref{defeR}), leads to the expression
+As to the integration limits, the upper bound in $\tilde E_R$ follows from (\ref{rel_Einfty_ER}) and the fact that we consider only dark matter particles that are permanently trapped around the black hole, hence $\tilde E_\infty<1$.
+We recall that the upper bound in $\tilde p_T$ can be understood by the requirement (\ref{V_eff_ineq}) of positive squared radial velocity